 The Ultimate Guide To Guatemalan Coffee

 Hopefully, the single-origin beans that make up the bag of freshly roasted coffee you see sitting on your favorite cafe’s shelf and at Solai Coffee shop originate from Guatemala.
-It makes for an amazing morning pick-me-up when they’ve turned into a warm espresso with a great flavor and just enough caffeine.
+It makes for a fantastic morning pick-me-up when they’ve turned into a warm espresso of great flavor and just enough caffeine.

-A country with an interesting history of coffee production, Guatemala is home to 8 distinct regions.
+A country with an exciting history of coffee production, Guatemala is home to 8 distinct coffee-growing regions.
 Guatemala is a landlocked country of 108,890 square kilometers.
 Yet this tiny nation thrives at the center of worldwide coffee production with its seemingly limitless climate and altitude.
 In Guatemala, there are vast regions to plant various crops, from milder temperatures in the north to higher elevations that produce more bitter coffee beans in the south.

-Just think of Guatemala as a coffee lover’s paradise.
+Just think of Guatemala as a coffee lover’s paradise!